Local saturation and square everywhere: The preparatory model

 \subsection{Many saturated ideals that get stationarity wrong}

-In \cite{MR2151585}, local saturation was obtained at a single successor cardinal by exploiting a precise degree of almost-hugeness: A $(\kappa,\lambda)$-tower was chosen with $\lambda$ non-Mahlo.
-Such towers always exist whenever almost-huge cardinals exist, but they will not serve our purposes here since we want the target to also be almost-huge.
-In order to achieve this, we use a forcing argument supplied by Toshimichi Usuba.
+As described above, Woodin obtained local saturation at a single successor cardinal by exploiting a precise degree of almost-hugeness: A $(\kappa,\lambda)$-tower was chosen with $\lambda$ non-Mahlo.
+Such towers will not serve our purposes here since we want the target to also be almost-huge.
+In order to get almost-huge towers of very large height that also map some large subset of the critical point to a nonstationary set, we use a forcing argument supplied by Toshimichi Usuba.

 \begin{lemma}[Usuba] There is a forcing $\mathbb P$ such that whenever $\kappa$ is almost-huge in $V$ with Mahlo target $\lambda$, then in $V^{\mathbb P}$, there is a $(\kappa,\lambda)$-tower $T$ and an $A \subseteq \kappa$ such that $\kappa \in j_T(A)$ and $j_T(A)$ is nonstationary. \end{lemma}